How You Can Tell if You're Drinking from a Dirty Beer Line: Signs of Contamination

 8. Soak Time: Let the solution sit in the lines for a bit, like letting a soapy sponge sit on a dirty dish.

 9. Flush with Water: After the soak, flush the system with clean water.
 Think of it as rinsing soap off your dishes.
 Verify that all the chemicals are out of the beer system using PHP Paper.
-You want the system to mirror the tap water of the establishment.
+You want the system to mirror the establishment's tap water.
 Typically it's 7.

 10. Reconnect Kegs: Once everything is clean and rinsed, hook the kegs back up.